Ninjaccount/ninja-account/README.md

 TODO :
-- Get all the email with get new email instead of get all, then store them (mailbox)
 - Better passwords
 - Better User Names
 - Better feedback messages ( Generating, you can now continue, ...)